EBSA Retirement Benefits

 Because public-facing UX research at this scale had not previously been conducted within DOL OCIO, the strategy prioritized governance before velocity.

 Rather than treating PRA as a blocker, I used it to formalize how UX research could be conducted responsibly and repeatably within a federal environment.
-The approach emphasized clarity of purpose, informed consent, accessibility, and methodological rigor balanced against regulatory feasibility.
+The strategy emphasized clarity of purpose, informed consent, accessibility, and methodological rigor, balanced against regulatory feasibility.

 Equally important was internal alignment.
-I focused on creating shared language, decision frameworks, and documentation that allowed research insights to inform product and policy discussions, not just design outputs.
+I focused on establishing shared language, decision frameworks, and documentation that allowed research insights to inform product and policy discussions, not just design outputs.

-The result was a research strategy that supported immediate delivery needs while establishing durable infrastructure for future public digital initiatives.
+The result was a research strategy that supported immediate delivery needs while creating durable infrastructure for future public digital initiatives.

 My approach emphasized: